uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Along with other museums and archives across the country, the centre will shape how the residential school era is understood and remembered.

 The concept of the National Centre for Truth and Reconciliation has deep roots.
-For many years, Survivors and their supporters called for a centre that would be their lasting legacy to their own history and to Canada’s national memory.
+For many years, Survivors and their supporters called for a centre that would be their lasting legacy<!--x-->
+to their own history and to Canada’s national memory.
 In March 2011, the TRC hosted an international forum in Vancouver, “Sharing Truth: Creating a National Research Centre on Residential Schools,” to study how records and other materials from truth and reconciliation commissions around the world have been archived.[^170]
 Several speakers talked about their vision for the NCTR.
 Georges Erasmus, former co-chair of the Royal Commission on Aboriginal Peoples, and then president of the Aboriginal Healing Foundation, said,

-Those who become the keepers of the archives become stewards of human stories and relationships, of what has been an endowment to what will be.
+> Those who become the keepers of the archives become stewards of human stories and relationships, of what has been an endowment to what will be.
 Because no legacy is enriched by counterfeit; a nation is ill served by a history which is not genuine.
 This is a high calling indeed and it must be said that too often the promise and the potential of this stewardship has gone unrealized…
 If the stories of our people are not accessible to the general public, it will be as if their experiences never occurred.